HL7/hl7.github.io/_docs/core_setting_up_ide.md

 ## Eclipse Users

 1. Ensure you have the latest version of Eclipse installed.
 Check the current version on their [downloads page][Link-EclipseDownload].
 2. This project uses [lombok][Link-ProjectLombok] annotations to help reduce lines of code in some of the larger classes.
-As we move to more using more Kotlin, this will be removed.
-   However, for now, the plugin needs to be manually added to Eclipse.
+   This plugin needs to be manually added to Eclipse.
 Please follow the [instructions on their website][Link-InstallLombokEclipse] to set this up.
 3. Run eclipse and select your Eclipse workspace.
 4. Follow these steps to import the cloned project:
    * From the main menu, select `File -> Import...`